greenelab/deep-review/sections/04_study.md

 variant and fed these vectors into a fully connected deep neural network [@tag:Torracinta2016_deep_snp].
 Unfortunately, this feature set required at least 15 iterations of software development to fine-tune, which will likely not be generalizable.

-Going forward, we foresee that variant calling will benefit more from optimizing neural network architectures than from developing features by hand.
-An interesting and informative next step would be to test whether encoding raw sequence and quality data as an image, tensor, or some other mixed format produces the best variant calls, given identical network architectures and other parameters.
+Going forward, we believe that variant calling will benefit more from optimizing neural network architectures than from developing features by hand.
+An interesting and informative next step would be to rigorously test whether encoding raw sequence and quality data as an image, tensor, or some other mixed format produces the best variant calls.
+Because many of the latest neural network architectures (ResNet, Inception, Xception, and others) are already optimized for and pre-trained on generic, large-scale image datasets [@tag:Chollet2016_xception], encoding genomic data as images could prove to be a generally effective, and efficient, strategy.

 In limited experiments, DeepVariant was robust to sequencing depth, read length, and even species [@tag:Poplin2016_deepvariant].
 However, a model built on